 - How token based authentication works in REST API?

-- How do I recover my username and password in REST API?
+- How do I protect REST API?

-- What is token in REST API?
+- What is authorization request?

-- What is the best authentication method?
+- What is authentication example?

 How do I use basic authentication in REST API?